aghoshpro/OntoRaster/README.md

 * This Docker-compose file uses the mapping `vkg/OntoRaster.obda` and ontology `vkg/OntoRaster.owl`.

-* Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/ with a set of example RasSPARQL queries.
+* Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/ with a set of all RasSPARQL queries.

-* RasSPARQL queries are available at `vkg/OntoRaster.toml`.
+* RasSPARQL queries are also available at `vkg/OntoRaster.toml`.

-### 2.4  Demo Endpoint
+### 2.4  Ontop SPARQL Endpoint
+After successful execution of `docker-compose` command please check http://localhost:8082/ to see the follwing,

 <img src="diagrams/OntopSolution.gif"/>